Random Ramblings: Human Beings: Are We Stem Cells, or Cancer Cells?

 A cell in the skin has no clue why we'd need a filter like the liver; after all, the skin is already doing the job of keeping bad things out of the body.
 The liver cell may think the skin cell is useless – the liver cell already filters bad things from the blood.
 The skin cell is unnecessary.

-We are finding this to be true of the world around us, too.
-Wolves; all they do is kill our sheep and chickens, they terrorize our livestock, they threaten our children.
+We are finding this analogy to be true in the world around us as well.
+The way humans look at wolves, for instance: All they do is kill our sheep and chickens, they terrorize our livestock, they threaten our children.
 They are an annoyance to us and serve no purpose in this world whatsoever.
 Let's wipe them out.
-So we wipe them out, only to find that now, the deer and rabbit and rodent population has exploded because there is nothing to keep them in check.
-The wolf does have a purpose, and it’s a very important one.
+So we wipe them out, only to find that now, the deer and rabbit and rodent population have exploded because there is nothing to keep them in check.
+So we discover that the wolf does have a purpose, and it’s a very important one.
 It helps to keep the animal population in balance.

 We Are All Important

-There are many different breeds of human on this earth - different races.
-There are those that are very pale and withstand the extremes of cold and rain and drizzle better than others.
-There are those that are very dark and withstand the extremes of heat and sun, humidity and dry air better than others.
-People have evolved the way they have for a reason, and yes; they also have very different abilities.
-They are not all the same; they evolved to suit the specific environment they were born to.
-They do not have all the same intellect; they developed to think the way they needed to think to survive the environment they are born to.
+The human species has spread out and branched off into many different types of breeds, or races, of human on this earth.
+There are those of us that are very pale and withstand the extremes of cold, rain and drizzle better than others.
+There are those of us that are very dark and withstand the extremes of heat and sun; some tolerate humidity better, while others thrive in arid conditions more than others.
+People have evolved the way we have for a reason, and yes; we also have very different abilities.
+We are not all the same; we evolved to suit the specific environment we were born to.
+We do not have all the same intellect; we developed over time, to think the way we need to think in order to survive the climates and conditions that make up the environment we are born to.

-Then, they started looking beyond the boundaries of their environment, and began to migrate.
+Then, we started looking beyond the boundaries of our environments and began to migrate.
 In the body, cells metastasize.
 So let’s now say that our skin cell decides to metastasize; it drops into the blood stream and floats on down to visit the liver.
-When the liver and the skin cell meet… well, what do they think?
+When the liver and the skin cell meet… well, what do they think of each other?

 It's an interesting analogy, I think.
-Every aspect of the earth produced very unique life forms that developed adaptations and skills perfect for living in the surroundings they were born to.
-Life forms like plants, insects, animals, and humans; some of which could not survive if they were abruptly taken away from the environment in which they developed.
-Humans shaped their culture and religion and methods of survival to uniquely suit their homeland, and these methods are much more complex than that of the plants and animals.
-Not only did humans evolve; they consciously adapted, using their sentient instincts.
+Every aspect of the earth has produced very unique life forms that developed adaptations and skills perfect for living in the surroundings they were born to.
+Life forms like plants, insects, animals, and humans.
+Some could not survive if they were abruptly taken away from their home environments.
+The human nations shaped their culture and religion and methods of survival to uniquely suit their homelands.
+These methods are much more complex than that of the plants and animals.
+Not only did we evolve; we consciously adapted, using our sentient instincts.